-partial: a class that is incomplete and cannot be instantiated; useful e.g. as a base-class.
+partial: a class that is incomplete and cannot be instantiated in a simulation model; useful e.g. as a base-class.
 (See Section 4.4.2.)

 partial flattening: first find the names of declared local classes and components.
 Modifiers, if present, are merged to the local elements and redeclarations are performed.
 Then base-classes are looked up, flattened and inserted into the class.
 See also flattening, which additionally flattens local elements and performs modifications.
 (See Section 5.6.1.)